 AMIDEAST: Amman - Area & Arabic Language Studies

 Ahlan wa sahlan to the Hashemite Kingdom of Jordan!
-Fortify your Arabic language skills with the AMIDEAST Education Abroad program in Amman!
-Students benefit from the opportunity to engage with rigorous Modern Standard Arabic instruction and a ... read more
+Fortify your Arabic language skills with the Amideast Education Abroad program in Amman!
+Students take a blended, Modern Standard Arabic plus Colloquial Arabic course (8 credits) and a handful of... read more

 This program, as well as the host country, can be a life changing experience.
 I would highly recommend for people interested in the region, people, and language.
 A student - Northeastern University View Entire Review